 All Natural Skin Care Ingredients

+We painstakingly select each ingredient to craft products that are gentle, effective and safe.
 We go back to the source, using earthly elements to formulate our products.
 Our ingredients are all-natural, organic, and always non-endocrine disruptive.
-Nature knows best.
-She is our Elder.
-She lets us Flower.

 Tremella fuciformis is a species of fungus; it produces white, frond-like, gelatinous basidiocarps (fruiting bodies).
 It is widespread, especially in the tropics, where it can be found on the dead branches of broadleaf trees.
 This fungus is commercially cultivated and is one of the most popular fungi in the cuisine and medicine of China.
 Tremella fuciformis is commonly known as snow mushroom, snow fungus, snow ear, silver ear fungus, and white jelly mushroom.
 In Mandarin Chinese it is called “Silver Ear”.
 The snow fungus’ fruit bodies (“ears”) are gelatinous, watery white, and composed of thin but erect, seaweed-like, branching fronds, often crisped at the edges.
 Snow Fungus has been cultivated in China since at least the nineteenth century and the extract has traditionally been used in women's beauty products from China, Korea, and Japan.
 The fungus is famed to increases moisture retention in the skin, prevent senile degradation of micro-blood vessels in the skin, reduce wrinkles and smooth fine lines.
 It's also traditionally used in Chinese sweet dishes.
 Although it does not have a sweet taste, its gelatinous nature and supposed health benefits make it an addition to many drinks and ice creams.
 Snow fungus has been appraised for its medicinal benefits, namely anti-inflammatory and anti-tumor.
 In Chinese families, it is commonly used in soups cooked for soothing purposes like nourishing the bodies, healing dry coughs, and clearing heat in the lungs